-When a home is bulldozed and flatened to be redeveloped, what happens to the memories that were created in that home?
-Rosi Griffin explores this question and others in her latest exhibition 'Fractured Dwellings'.
+When a home is bulldozed and flattened to be redeveloped, what happens to the memories that were created in that home?
+Rosi Griffin explores this question and others in her latest exhibition ‘Fractured Dwellings’.
 From planning approvals to housing for the homeless, we speak to Griffin to learn more about her exhibition ahead of a special artist Q&A at St Heliers Street Gallery on Saturday 24 June at 2pm.

 Born in Germany but based in Melbourne for 30 plus years, what suburbs or areas of cities you’ve lived in have influenced your work on urban development?

 Definitely German cities like Berlin and Munich but mainly Melbourne has been the major influence on my work.
 Berlin after re-unification in the 90s underwent a huge transformation.
 Munich, my birthplace, has been a permanent building site in the city center for decades.
 I have lived back in Munich early 2000 for a number of years and observed these changes also during regular visits to Berlin.
 It’s so interesting because in Berlin most of the construction sites were in East Berlin, which hadn’t been touched since WWII.
 A lot of consideration and respect was paid to preserve the old and integrate the most amazing contemporary architecture.
 In Melbourne we have seen some stunning developments in the city like Federation Square, but in the suburbs the demolition and construction of huge, square, uninteresting boxes is very depressing and uninspiring.
 How many replicas of Georgian villas can you have?

 On the other hand the population growth and price increases is forcing more people into dense apartment living.
 As a European, we are used to it but for many Australians the dream of living on a quarter acre block is fast disappearing.